-Whilst there are many different ways to run group work in the classroom, a common approach is a rotation style where students move through a variety of teacher-planned activities.
-A well-known way of facilitating this type of group work is through English groups or English rotations.
-Whilst set activities focus on a variety of literacy concepts, one rotation is designed to consolidate reading strategies through a guided reading session.
+While there are many different ways to run group work in the classroom, a common approach is a rotation style where students move through a variety of teacher-planned activities.
+A well-known way of facilitating this type of group work is through Literacy groups or Literacy rotations.
+While set activities focus on a variety of literacy concepts, one rotation is designed to consolidate reading strategies through a guided reading session.

-Increasingly, teachers are using rotations for a variety of learning areas including spelling, writing and mathematics.
+Increasingly, teachers are using rotations for a variety of learning areas including science, writing, and mathematics.

 When you are faced with a class that includes a variety of ability levels, rotation style group work can allow you to focus on particular areas of development for each group.
 Another way to group students that is becoming more and more popular is through mixed-ability groups.

 Whichever way you decide to organize your group rotations, it’s important that you plan out what group work will look, sound, and feel like in your classroom.